How to Get Customer Feedback: 7 Effective Tips

 Many brands capture a phone number and email address, then send a simple “thanks for being a customer” message with a link back to their form.
 It doesn’t require customers to give up personal data or make a big effort, which reduces friction for them and can lead to more feedback.

-You can send a simple message via SMS saying:
+You can send a simple message to inspire valuable feedback via SMS saying:

 Or you could send an email to the effect of: